Monster Munch: Flavours

 The original flavour for Monster Munch when it launched was Roast Beef, followed by Pickled Onion flavours a year later and Saucy in 1981.

-In the mid-80's, Sizzling Bacon was introduced, while Cheese & Onion, Giant Prawn and Salt & Vinegar flavours were introduced in 1986.
+In the mid-80s, Sizzling Bacon was introduced, while Cheese & Onion, Giant Prawn and Salt & Vinegar flavours were introduced in 1986.

 The original Monster Munch used two different snack shapes, related to two of the Monsters.
 The shape known as a "monster paw" that is still used today has long been the subject of dispute over whether it represents a paw or, instead, the single eye and lashes of Yellow Monster (currently seen on Pickled Onion flavour packs).
 The other represented the gangly, long-tongued Pink Monster: circular with two bumps on the top for eyes, protrusions on either side and a tongue dangling down.
-For a limited time in the early 1990s, there were also spider-shaped Monster Munch in the Sizzling Bacon flavour.

 A short-lived range of Monster Munch themed drinks - Monster Fizz - was available in the 1980s.
 The small range of flavours included orangeade, cola and lemonade.

+In 1993, the Monster Munch brand was moved from the Smiths brand to the Walkers brand.
+The packaging was given a final change with larger pictures of each monster eating the product.
+The Sizzling Bacon flavour was reformatted as "Smokey Spiders", with spider-shaped corn instead of paws.

 In 1994, Mega Monster Munch was introduced, which came in bigger bags in Flamin' Hot flavour.

 Walkers Monster Munch (1995–2008)

-In 1995 the Monster Munch brand was taken over by Walkers who relaunched them with a range of four flavours.
-Significant changes were made.
-The original shapes were replaced by one smaller shaped paw using a twin screw extruder instead of the single screw extruders used before.
+In 1995, Walkers relaunched the Monster Munch brand with a range of four flavours.
+A new lineup of monsters were introduced and the original shapes of the snack were replaced with a smaller shaped paw using a twin screw extruder instead of the single screw extruders used before.
 The base ingredients were changed to 100% maize and the overall salt content reduced.
-The monster characters were also redesigned.